Skip to content

 In Australia, public hospitals are funded by the Australian, state and territory governments and services are free for anyone with a Medicare Card.

 Public hospitals may be your first choice in an emergency or for an acute health problem.
-They may have better medical facilities than a privately hospital for your condition and are usually equipped to handle more complex cases.
+They may have better medical facilities than a private hospital for your condition and are usually equipped to handle more complex cases.

 In a public hospital as a public patient, your choices are limited: